-Run your hand along the outside of each window and door to feel for leaks or drafts.
-Inspect the insulation for cracks or brittleness.
-Determine if you can see light through any cracks in a closed door indicating poor insulation.
+Run your hand along the frame of each window and door to feel for leaks or drafts.
+Inspect any insulation for cracks or brittleness.
+Determine if you can see light through any cracks in a closed door, indicating poor insulation.

 Open and close the windows and doors to ensure they work properly.
-Make sure all windows and doors lock completely and feel secure by pulling on them.
+Make sure all windows and doors lock completely and feel secure when you pull on them.
 You should never have an apartment window that does not lock.

-Inspect all areas of the floor and carpet (including behind furniture and in corners) for stains or holes.
+Inspect all areas of the floor and carpet (including behind any furniture and in corners) for stains or holes.
 Get down and check for pet or other smells.
 Tug on some of the edges of the carpeting and floorboards to see if they come up too easily.
-Look around for improperly installed flooring nails because you don’t want to step on those babies in your bare feet.
+Look around for improperly installed flooring nails that have popped up.
+You don’t want to step on those babies in your bare feet.

 10. Overall cleanliness

-Just do a simple and thorough visual inspection to assure everything is to your liking.
-Look around for small brown pellets or insect eggs, evidence of roaches or insect and rodent droppings, especially in gaps in the walls, in the bathtub and around plumbing and utility wires.
+As you’re conducting your simple and thorough visual inspection, take note of the overall cleanliness of the apartment.
+Look around for small brown pellets or insect eggs, evidence of roaches, other insects or rodents.
+You may find these in gaps in the walls, the bathtub and around plumbing and utility wires.

 For furnished apartments, extend your cleanliness and damage checks to all furniture.

 In the bathroom